web3-authn/tatchi/sdk/docs/wallet-iframe-architecture-discussion.md

 - Activation does not transfer via postMessage; synthetic clicks don’t count.
 - Invisible service iframe cannot initiate WebAuthn reliably.
 - Solution that preserves “no popups”:
-  - Use a visible wallet‑origin modal (existing `IframeTxConfirmer`) or the embedded button’s iframe to capture the click inside the wallet origin.
+  - Use the inline wallet‑origin custom element (`<w3a-tx-confirmer>`) or the embedded button’s iframe to capture the click inside the wallet origin.
-  - Run WebAuthn in that visible iframe; keep the service iframe invisible for orchestration/storage.
+  - Run WebAuthn in that visible wallet element; keep the service iframe invisible for orchestration/storage.
   - Add `allow="publickey-credentials-get; publickey-credentials-create"` on visible wallet iframes.

 ## 5) Architecture Options Considered